 It was discovered that within this range, we are able to experience wakeful dream states as a result of receiving sensory input from various parts of the brain while completely coherent and aware.

 It was later supported by experiments ran by Dr. Rodolfo Llinás that consciousness in awakened states, as well as dreaming, is present in the brainwave frequency of 40Hz.

 This is where the brain is able to bind complex amounts of information and send it to us in the form of new ideas, mental imagery, and spontaneous bursts of creative insight.

 Neuroscientists now believe that Gamma waves are able to link information from all parts of the brain simultaneously.

 Properties of Gamma Waves

-People with higher levels of Gamma brainwave activity will often experience improvements in memory and ability to vividly recall past experiences.
+People with higher levels of Gamma brainwave activity will often experience improvements in memory and the ability to vividly recall past experiences.
 Gamma waves are also known to vividly enhance the vividness of reality.

 Gamma brainwaves are also attributed to people with high IQ and are associated with advanced learning ability.
 Those who experience Gamma brainwaves naturally tend to feel more compassionate towards others while experiencing a heightened sense of joy.

-People who suffer depression usually register lower than average brainwave frequency levels.
+People who suffer from depression usually register lower than average brainwave frequency levels.
 It is for this reason that Gamma brainwaves have been found as being a powerful antidepressant-type brainwave while naturally raising the brainwave into a much more functioning state.

 Gamma Brainwaves and Meditation

 Gamma waves are believed to be our gateway to insight and blissful awareness.
 Perhaps because these specific brainwaves were found in Tibetan Buddhist monks who were practicing compassion meditation.

 Compassion comes from a feeling of oneness with all creation.
 This is the feeling of natural euphoria and flow that accompany high levels of gamma brainwave activity.

 Gamma waves are usually present during deep dream states and can usually be accessed through visualization meditation.